-4. .
-The narrator bought a for their r nom as a gift.
-5. .
-After buying the gift, the narrator and their mom wer for a treat. t to a 6. .
-The narrator also spent a part of their salary on buyin for themselves. g new Earning their first salary made the narrator feel an nd 8. .
-The narrator believed that earning money provided and freedom. both 9. .
-The narrator's mom was of him after receiving the gift.
-10. o.
-The narrator felt a sense of upor receiving their first salary ,
+4. The narrator bought a for their mom as a gift.
+5. After buying the gift, the narrator and their mom went to a for a treat.
+6. The narrator also spent a part of their salary on buying new for themselves.
+7. Earning their first salary made the narrator feel and · 8.
+The narrator believed that earning money provided both and freedom.
+9. The narrator's mom was of him after receiving the gift.
+10. The narrator felt a sense of upon receiving their first salary.